 What to Know for the Real Estate Exam

 For the real estate exam, you will need to know a legal arrangement that allows someone to access someone else’s property for particular reasons called a prescriptive easement.
-An easement holder may have this right because they have to use their neighbors land to access their own.
-This type of legal agreement varies by state law or local laws and can be for a certain period or continuous use.
+An easement holder may have this right because they have to use their neighbor’s land to access their own.
+This type of legal agreement varies by state law or local laws and can be for a certain period of continuous use.
 If you are unsure how to handle a prescriptive easement, consult with an attorney to further understand it from a legal perspective.
 Keep this all in mind, and you will nail your exam!